pubnub/chat-examples-swift/README.md

 ## Building the project

+1. Clone the repo.
+  * You can use GitHub's [Clone in Xcode](https://github.blog/2017-06-05-clone-in-xcode/) feature.
 1. Set the follow ENV variables inside your terminal config (i.e. .bash_profile) file
 ```bash
 export ANIMALFORESTCHAT_PUB_KEY="<Enter Your PubNub Publish Key Here>"
 export ANIMALFORESTCHAT_SUB_KEY="<Enter Your PubNub Subscribe Key Here>"
 ```
 1. Open the workspace by running: `$ open chat-examples-swift.xcworkspace`
 1. Inside Xcode `Run` the `AnimalForestChat` scheme

+## Further Information

+For more information about this project, or how to create your own chat app using PubNub, please check out our [tutorial](https://www.pubnub.com/chat-resource-center/docs/tutorials/tutorial-swift/).